warmana/cloudant-docs-fork/source/includes/guides/_transactions.md

 ```

-The example below shows the Map function:
+The following example shows the Map function:

 <div></div>